 Retailers can use measures such as our Tractivity website (http://pps.ashfield-mansfield.tractivity.co.uk/) to register their interest in moving to the town.
 This is called a retailer requirement and shows the demand for floorspace in any area; it also gives an indication as to the attractiveness of a centre.
-A search showed that the town had 27 specific retailer requirements during 2017/18.
+A search showed that the town had 6 specific retailer requirements during 2018/19.

-Data on the vacant units, as of March 2018, shows that it would have been possible to accommodate 15 of the requirements (looking at the size of the requirement only and not taking into account other considerations such as location and access).
+Data on the vacant units, as of March 2019, shows that it would have been possible to accommodate all 6 of the requirements (looking at the size of the requirement only and not taking into account other considerations such as location and access).